-Client-server topology fits better if there are multiple applications sharing the same data or if application deployment is significantly greater than the cluster size (e.g. 500 application servers vs. 10 node cluster).
+Client-server topology fits better if there are multiple applications sharing the same data or if application deployment is significantly greater than the cluster size (for example, 500 application servers vs. 10 node cluster).

-24.19 How do I know it is safe to kill the second node
+24.17 How do I know it is safe to kill the second node?